The Blind Spot

 Get five pieces of paper of different colors (such as different colored typing paper or construction paper).
 Dim the lights until you can just barely see.
 Wait about 10 minutes (maybe listen to some music while you wait).
 Then write on each piece of paper the color you think that paper is.
 Turn on the lights and see if your guesses were correct.
 Did everyone in your class mix up the same color or did everyone get the colors correct?

 When light enters the eye, it is first bent (refracted) by the cornea.
-Light is bent further by the lens of the eye in a process called accomodation.
+Light is bent further by the lens of the eye in a process called accommodation.
 To bring an image into sharp focus on the retina, the lens of the eye changes shape by bulging out or flattening.
 A flatter lens refracts less light.
-Here's how to demonstrate accomodation:
+Here's how to demonstrate accommodation:

 Close one eye and stare at a point about 20 feet away.
 It should be in focus.
 Keep focusing on the point and raise one of your fingers into your line of sight just below the point.
 Your finger should be a bit blurred.
 Now, change focus: look at the tip of your finger instead of the point 20 feet away.
 Your finger will come in focus, but the distant point will be blurred.